 - Schedule discovery: Allows you to schedule discovery in Daily, Weekly, or Monthly basis.

-Following are the list of options that can be found in Global Settings page:
+Following are the list of options that can be configured in the Global Settings page under Settings tab:

-- Show servers in Application Dependency Mapping - By selecting this option, servers will be included in application dependency map view.
+- Show servers in Application Dependency Mapping - By selecting this option, servers details will also be displayed along with application dependency in Business view.

 - Discover unknown devices during ADDM discovery - Enabling this option will result in Applications Manager adding servers and applications for which credentials have not passed.